Revaz-Goguadze/image2text/README.md

 - `tesseract-ocr` installed
 - Clipboard utilities compatible with Wayland (e.g., `wl-clipboard`)

+## Configuration
+- change the path in ocr.sh of python script "main.py"
+- place ocr.sh in hypr/scripts folder

 ## Usage

 1. Copy or screenshot an image into your clipboard.
 2. Trigger the script through your predefined Hyprland keybinding.
 3. The script runs OCR on the clipboard image.
 4. The resulting text is available back in your clipboard.

 ## Notes

 - Make sure Tesseract OCR is properly installed and added to your PATH.
 - Configure your `hyprland.conf` to bind a key combination for running the script for convenience.
 - Modify the script as needed for your setup.
+- May you need to change Path of scripts and Binds